Does my employer need any justification for firing me?

 How can I protect my rights before leaving my job?

 Always document the circumstances under which you were fired.
 This includes who you talked to, what they said and any accompanying conduct by both parties.
 It can be helpful to write emails to preserve a record, and make sure to make copies of any relevant emails as well.

 You can also keep a work journal that records significant employment events such as performance reviews, commendations, reprimands, salary changes, or even less formal comments of approval or disapproval.
 Always record the date, time and location as well as who was present at any such events.
 Even if you don't want to challenge the legality of your firing, you will sometimes need to show that you were fired for reasons that didn't involve your own misconduct, and these materials can help immensely.

 In addition, ask to see your personnel file.
 Most states require employers to make this available to you on request.
 Copy, review and inventory your file.
 This helps document whether other things were added to the file at a later day in attempt to justify your firing after the fact.

 Finally, keep any materials that may be relevant such as employee handbooks, memos, brochures, orientation materials, or any written evaluations of your work.
 Be very, very careful when taking documents from your employer, though - especially anything that is designated as confidential or for internal use only.
 Chances are good that your employer will counter-sue you for wrongfully obtaining those documents.
 Some whistleblower statues provide protection against this, but be extremely careful.

 Even in states where employment is considered "at-will," employers don't have the right to discriminate or retaliate against employees.
-If you have been terminated and aren't clear of the reason why (or suspect retaliation or discrimination), you may want to talk to an employment lawyer.
-Get a head start today with a free initial evaluation of your potential wrongful termination claim.
+If you've been terminated and aren't clear of the reason why (or suspect retaliation or discrimination), you may want to talk to an employment lawyer.

 Contact a qualified employment attorney to make sure your rights are protected.